 This year was so bad and the following year, 2018, which I can't find on this list.
 I had so many problems and there were so much drama and hurricane Maria hitting Puerto rico and so many shootings.

 I want to say that 2017 changed my mind in humanity.
 For the terrorist attacks to many Europeans dying. changes to the world can happen to us if we all join to be brothers and sisters.
 Together nothing is impossible!
 I want to cover that.

 Where do I begin?

-I switched buses, my dog died, Hurricane Harvey, shootings in Texas and Nevada (God, Why would they do such a thing? ), My sister sprain her knee, my cat had surgery, my mom got lyme decase and so much more.
+I switched buses, my dog died, Hurricane Harvey, shootings in Nevada and Texas (God?
+Why would they do such a thing), my sister sprain her knee, my cat had surgery, my mom got lyme decease and so much more.